 Sankofa

-Sankofa means “Go back and get it.”
-As the Akan proverb goes, “Se wo were fi na wosan kofa a yenkyiri.”
+Its corresponding Akan proverb is, “Se wo were fi na wosan kofa a yenkyiri.”
 To wit, it is not taboo to go back and get something after you have forgotten it.
 More literally, it means if you forget and you go back to get it, there is nothing wrong with it.

-Akan proverbs and sayings relating to the meaning of Sankofa
+Akan aphorisms relating to the meaning of Sankofa

 - Tete wo bi ka, tete wo bi kyere